kanopi/saplings-domain/README.md

 ## Notes

-This recipe does not install the `domain_language` module.
+This recipe does not install the [Domain Language](https://www.drupal.org/project/domain_language) module.

 If your project is enabling Drupal translation, you should require it and enable it manually and add the following patch to your project's composer.json: